RasmusWL/codeql/python/tools/recorded-call-graph-metrics/README.md

 ### Setup

-1. Ensure you have at least Python 3.7
+1. Ensure you have at least Python 3.7 -- this codebase was developed against Python 3.8, so results may vary if you use something else.

 2. Create virtual environment `python3 -m venv venv` and activate it